 ‘Taking inspiration from London’s tube map, we incorporated a geometric grid of colours on an otherwise white back drop of tiles to create a sense of fun, whilst keeping the space light, bright and bang on brief,’ explains Cave.

-Plantation-style shutters are a savvy choice for kids’ bathroom ideas and provide ventilation and light while maintaining privacy.
+If you are looking for practical bathroom window treatment ideas that are practical, wipeable, moisture-resistant and space-clever, consider shutter ideas, which are a savvy choice for kids’ bathroom ideas and provide ventilation and light while maintaining privacy, too.

 ‘Shutters are also super hygienic – a big plus for lots of parents.
 Vinyl shutters work especially well in bathrooms as they are moisture-resistant and easy to clean.
 Plus, shutters don’t have the same hazards associated with corded blinds,’ adds Chrissie Harper, Customer Experience, California Shutters.